Cabin crew

 Working as cabin crew requires a strong customer service orientation, discretion, great social interaction skills, adaptability, team spirit, flexibility and the ability to take initiative.
 If you also have a twinkle in your eye and a genuinely positive attitude to life, you may very well be just the kind of person to suit the job.

 The work itself is irregular in many ways.
 Flights and work shifts take place on various weekdays and at various times, with destinations around the world.
-Especially at first, you may need to work on all public holidays, such as Christmas and Midsummer.
+You may need to work on public holidays, such as Christmas and Midsummer.
 The work also involves standby shifts.

 After successfully passing the Finnair recruitment process, you’ll receive a training invitation to Finnair Flight Academy.
-The initial training period lasts five weeks, during which you’ll learn Finnair’s operating policies and how to act in various safety, first aid and service scenarios.
+The training period lasts six to nine weeks depending on your background in aviation.
+During the training you will learn Finnair’s operating policies and how to act in various safety, first aid and service scenarios.

 The cabin crew selection process has many phases, including for example: